nexpy/nexpy/doc/source/pythongui.rst

     The projection tab also contains a button to open a separate projection panel that can be used instead of the tabbed interface.
-This interface is more convenient when making a systematic exploration of different projections limits.
+This interface is more convenient when making a systematic exploration of different projections limits and provides pixel accuracy in computing projections.
     The x and y limits of the plot are displayed as a dashed rectangle.

 .. image:: /images/projection-panel.png
    :align: center
    :width: 90%

+.. note:: The projection panel can also be used to mask and unmask data within
+          the dashed rectangle.

 **Options Tab**

     .. image:: /images/options-tab.png